kris-brown/kbkb/README.md

 - mouseover delay 1 second (so it doesn't pop up immediately) and better placement of the pop up.
 - Make the LaTeX compilation more parameterized (possibly with a TEX metadatum)
-- Integrate automatic flashcard generation from source / alternatively just a toggle button to hide clozes on the website
 - Internal link fix currently requires us to have all three components.

 ## Inspirations